Copyright © 2023 O'Connor, Acciani and Levy. All rights reserved.

 If you or a loved one has suffered severe illness or injury after being implanted by an Essure device, you may be entitled to file a lawsuit against Bayer.

-To determine if you are entitled to file an Essure lawsuit, our lawyers will review several factors and attempt to answer various questions:
+To determine if you are entitled to file an Essure lawsuit, our Cincinnati birth control attorneys will review several factors and attempt to answer various questions:

 Any woman implanted by the device who has experienced adverse side effects including chronic pain, irregular menstruation, ectopic pregnancy, device migration or preformation to the uterus, fallopian tubes or colon may be entitled to file a lawsuit.